lozeone/affiliate/README.md

   submitting a
   webform, both awarding a different commission amount (or no commission at all if you just want to track how many times the action occured).
-- This module itself does not
-  automatically create conversions.
+- The main module itself does not automatically create conversions.
 The creation of conversions should be handled by submodules.
-For example, the **commerce_affiliate** submodule creates conversions for commerce orders.
+For example, the included **commerce_affiliate** submodule creates conversions for commerce orders.

 ### affiliate_campaign ###